masagrator/PLSwitchPatches/README.md

-Just a small portion of 60+ games that consist only of IPS patches
+Just a small portion of 60+ games.
+Repo consists only of IPS patches